 Dismissed repeatedly in my own pursuit of health.

-Daughter to a dad with dementia.
+Daughter to a veteran with dementia.

 Hello!
 I’m Kathy, a psychiatric nurse practitioner based in Kansas City.
 I love to read, train rescue dogs, and spend time landscaping my herb & flower garden.
 I also love a good adventure—like a ride in the nose of a WWII-era B-17!